nguyennguyen0110/Blog/README.md

     - size: number of users in a page, default 10
     - *If both firstName and lastName provided, will find user by first name and last name*
     - *If no param provided, will find all user and return first page (page 0) with size 10.*

+    Response data can be user found or null, list of users of empty list.
+Notice that list of users return is paged and sorted (by role and by username ascending).
   - **PUT:** request edit a user.
 Response data is edited user or null if any error (check code and message).
 User in request body like in "/api/signup".
   - **DELETE:** request delete a user by giving username in path variable "/{username}".
 Response data is deleted user or null if not found.